• Skip to primary navigation

 Serving Suggestions

 You can serve these brat burgers on gluten-free hamburger buns.
-Although they haven’t “officially” been tested yet, many people, myself included, seem to tolerate Udi’s Gluten Free White Hamburger Buns or Schär Gluten Free White Hamburger Buns.
+Schär Gluten-Free Hamburger Buns have been tested and are certified low FODMAP by Monash University.
 You could also serve these brat burgers “bunless” or wrapped in lettuce leaves.

 As far as condiments go, it’s pretty typical to find brats and brat burgers served with:

-• Ketchup: Regular US ketchup is “safe” in really small servings (13 grams) or you can enjoy more with FODY Foods Low FODMAP Ketchup
+• Ketchup: Regular US ketchup is “safe” in small servings (13 grams) or you can enjoy a little more with Fody Foods Low FODMAP Ketchup

-Finally, as beer is pretty synonymous with Oktoberfest celebrations, I wanted to let you know that it’s possible to “safely” enjoy one 12 oz. beer on the low FODMAP diet, assuming you don’t have issues with gluten.
+Finally, as beer is pretty synonymous with Oktoberfest celebrations, I wanted to let you know that it’s possible to “safely” enjoy one 12 oz. beer on the low FODMAP diet.
 If you choose to partake, please drink responsibly. 🙂

 Print